yochaigal/cairn/wip/2e/setting-seeds.md

 - **Type**: Farmstead
 - **Unique Element**: Unusual Rulers

 _An archipelago, uniquely vibrant in a sea of dead islands.
-Protected by vast coral reefs, the people there are cunning to fault, and follow their ruler's orders without flinching..
-Their kingdom is wrought from stone, surrounded by water farms.
+Protected by vast coral reefs, the people there are cunning to fault, and follow their ruler's orders without flinching.
+Their kingdom is wrought from stone, surrounded by seaweed farms.
 Their master is an ancient demigod made of coral._

 **Topography**
 Terrain: Rivers (T)